osprey-dcs/grc-atf-fdas/D-4-01_PROC_-_Functional_Checkout.md

 # FDAS System Functional Checkout

-The purpose of this procedure is to bring the FDAS system to a known functional state.
+The purpose of this procedure is to bring the FDAS system into a known functional state.

 ## Prerequisites

-- Availablity of a CCCR configuring the channels to be verified to a voltage scale.  (no EGU, ESLO=1.0, ESLO=0.0)
+- Availability of a CCCR file configuring the channels to be verified to a voltage scale.  (no EGU, ESLO=1.0, ESLO=0.0)
 - Locate function generator (eg. Agilent 33220 Waveform generator)
 - Locate test cable set as described in [D.4.2](D-4-02_PROC_-_Measurement_Device_Calibration.md).